NSS-Day-Cohort-79/Bug-Ranch-MaggieFlatt-Dev/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > The value of `drovers` will be an array of objects (the drovers names and info) randomly selected from the database module.
+   >ATTEMPT #1 The value of `drovers` will be an array of objects (the drovers names and info) randomly selected from the database module.

+   >ATTEMPT #2 the value of `drovers` will be an array of 5 randomly chosen drovers selected from the drovers array in database.

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > The value of `drover` is each object in the `drovers` array, and `drovers` is the array holding the objects.
+   >>ATTEMPT #1 The value of `drover` is each object in the `drovers` array, and `drovers` is the array holding the objects.

+   >>ATTEMPT #2 `drovers` is an array that holds the 5 drover objects.
+Each time the loop iterates, `drover ` gets assigned the current object from that array.
+So, first iteration `drover` would equal the first drover object.
+Second iteration `drover` would be equal to the second drover object, and so on until the loop iterates through all 5 drover objects.

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > https://www.loom.com/share/7493d828098345d1b41d69a6ac6f9c42